Tulsa metropolitan area: Interstate Highways and turnpikes

 The Tulsa metropolitan area is heavily reliant on automobiles as a means of transportation.
 Interstate 44 (which runs northeast–southwest), U.S. Highway 75 (which runs north–south) and U.S. Highway 412 (which runs east–west) serve as the major thoroughfares of the region.
 Turnpikes play a vital role in the region's transportation system.
 The Will Rogers I-44, Turner I-44, Muskogee OK-351, Gilcrease OK-344, Cimarron, and Creek OK-364 turnpikes aide travel in the area.

 US Highway 412 is scheduled to be upgraded as Interstate-42.
 The planned interstate route includes the Cimarron and Cherokee Turnpikes and US-412 and will extend from Interstate 49 in Fayetteville, Arkansas to Interstate 35 near Perry, Oklahoma.

 The state has approved the Creek OK-364 being renamed Interstate-644 and Muskogee OK-351 being renamed Interstate-343.

 Transit

 Tulsa Transit provides local transit services within the urbanized area.
 Intercity transit services are available through Greyhound Lines and Jefferson Lines.

 Rail, seaport, and airport facilities

 The area is home to the nation's farthest inland port, the Tulsa Port of Catoosa.
 This port, along with the Port of Muskogee, is situated along the McClellan-Kerr Arkansas River Navigation System, which helps in the shipment of goods to international trade routes.
 Several major rail lines are located throughout the region, although the Tulsa metropolitan area is one of the largest urban areas in the nation not served by Amtrak.
-The region's principal airport is the Tulsa International Airport, which offers domestic passenger service.
+The region's principal airport is the Tulsa International Airport, which offers passenger service.
 Other minor airports serving general aviation are located throughout the region.